Airlock as a Service Knowledge Base

 Request headers

-• Accept: Defines the accepted media types in the response.
-Here, the response may contain any media type (*/*).
+• Accept: Specifies the accepted media types for the response.
+Use */* to accept any media type.

 Request body